CLEF. Crowdsourcing Linked Entities via web Form

 KNOWLEDGE EXTRACTION

 A Knowledge Extraction field enables automatically extracting key Named Entities (URI-label pairs).
-To perform this task, users must provide one or more queries to be sent to specific APIs and SPARQL endpoints or to parse Static Files.
+To perform this task, users must provide one or more queries to be sent to specific APIs and SPARQL endpoints or to parse Static Files (.csv, .json, and .xml formats are allowed) and Websites.

 Data model